mabdelaziz77/downloadid-custom-field/README.md

 > Note:
 >
-> I developed and tested this custom field in the [JED Stats Pro](http://www.joomreem.com/extensions-store/jed-stats-pro) module.
+> I developed and tested this custom field in the [Stats Pro for JED](http://www.joomreem.com/extensions-store/jed-stats-pro) module.
 >
 > Any comments or suggessions are welcome.
 >